backand/docs/docs/scenarios/mandrillapp.md

             "message":{"html":parameter.message,
             "subject":"Example for Mandrill Integration",
             "from_email":userProfile.username,"from_name":parameters.name,
-            "to":[{"email":"itay@backand.com","name":"itay to","type":"to"}],
+            "to":[{"email":userProfile.username,"name":parameters.name,"type":"to"}],
             "headers":{"Reply-To":"message.reply@backand.com"}}}
     });
     console.log(response);
 	return {};
 }
 ```
-in this example the app user can send any message that he wants to itay@backand.com.
+in this example the app user can send any message that he wants to himself.
 Please replace the "key" property with your mandrill key.

 In your app, use the following code:
 ```